1. Resource to Learn CMake

 -

-- Require specific feature for a target.
+target_compile_features(one INTERFACE cxx_std_20)- Require specific feature for a target.

 -

-set( SOME_CONSTANT "" # <value> CACHE STRING "Description of the cached constant" )
+set( SOME_CONSTANT "" # <value> CACHE STRING "Description of the cached constant" )-

-is the variable name. -
+SOME_CONSTANTis the variable name. -

 We set

-as a default value. -
+""as a default value. -

 The value